 - I have actually caught myself saying “I told you so” but in a modern disguised kind of way “Oh yeah, didn’t I mention that?”

-- I actually bought a pair of sandals that were comfortable instead of the pair that was more stylish!
+- I actually bought a pair of sandals that were more comfortable than the pair that was most stylish!

-- I haven’t changed my purse over to my summer purse yet this year!
+- I haven’t changed my purse over to a more stylish summer coloured one yet this year!
 (Thank goodness at least it’s not black)

 - Admittedly a lot of Cops and firemen are starting to look kind of young.
 (In a really good way, though!)